Last updated: May 14, 2025

 Finally, we have summarized the most frequently asked questions about viscose.

-Viscose is sustainable compared to many other fabrics, because it is made from recycled plant residues.
-However, the manufacturing process is harmful to the environment, because the production requires a lot of energy and chemical substances such as sulfuric acid are used, which are harmful to the environment.
+Viscose is sustainable compared to many other fabrics because it is made from recycled plant residues.
+However, the manufacturing process is harmful to the environment because the production requires a lot of energy, and chemical substances such as sulfuric acid are used, which are harmful to the environment.

 The disadvantages of viscose are that the fabric is not suitable for the dryer and can shrink.
 In addition, viscose is prone to knot weave and has low tear strength.
+Brands can overcome these disadvantages by blending viscose with more durable fibers or using advanced treatments to enhance its strength and longevity, improving both the fabric's performance and the customer experience.

 Viscose is moisture-regulating and breathable.
-In addition, the man-made fibers are allergy friendly, which makes the fabric ideal for the production of clothing.
+In addition, the man-made fibers are allergy-friendly, which makes the fabric ideal for the production of clothing.

 To determine whether viscose fabric is actually good or bad depends on the criteria you value.
 There are several points to consider.